willthong/donation-whistle/README.md

 re-export to CSV, visualise and publicly publish the data.

 Read more about Donation Whistle at [my blog](https://www.willthong.com/donation-whistle.html).
-There is also a video tour which you can watch below.
+There is also a video tour which you can watch below and a demo [hosted on my site](https://donationwhistle.willthong.com).

 [![Donation Whistle Video Tour](https://img.youtube.com/vi/ucK58NF6xSs/maxresdefault.jpg)](https://youtu.be/ucK58NF6xSs)